Family history

 Why does a family history matter?

-average risk295 are at average risk (population risk) of developing breast cancer
+women are at average risk (population risk) of developing breast cancer

-medium riskOnly four women are at a moderately increased risk of developing breast cancer
+women are at a moderately increased risk of developing breast cancer

-high riskOnly one woman is at a potentially high risk of developing breast cancer based on her family history
+women is at a potentially high risk of developing breast cancer based on their family history

-When a family history is important
+When your family history is relevant

-Your family history becomes more important when:
+Your family history becomes important in determining your breast cancer risk when:

-• a family member has breast cancer in both breasts
+• A family member has breast cancer in both breasts

 Reassuring facts for women with a family history